 Fresh produce safety Training Programs

 Basic GAPs trainings are conducted by OSU Fresh Produce Safety Team members.
 Trainings are three hours and participants receive a certificate of completion at the end of the training.
 Each participant also receives recordkeeping materials and factsheets.
-Each training cost $30, which helps to cover the cost of training materials.
+Each in-person training cost $30, which helps to cover the cost of training materials.
 THere is no charge for attending virtual trainings.

 The following materials are provided to growers at GAPs trainings.
 These materials are not a substitute for attending a training but will provide you with the basic content that is covered in a training.